ndrew/woof/README.md

 * expand:

-adds new steps to the workflow.
+step that adds new steps to the workflow.

-It's the way to 'flatten' the collection/seq passed as param, so the processing will done always on colleaction items, not collection itself — think of this as loop
+It's the way to 'flatten' the collection/seq passed as param, so the processing will done always on colleaction items, not collection itself — think of this as loop.

 * compose: